orcasound/orcanode-monitor/docs/Design.md

 **ORCASOUND_MIN_INTELLIGIBLE_SIGNAL_PERCENT**: The minimum percentage of max amplitude across all frequencies of amplitude outside the 50-60 Hz range needed to determine that an audio stream is intelligible.
 Default: 30

+**ORCASOUND_MAX_SILENCE_AMPLITUDE**: The maximum amplitude at which an stream stream might still be considered unintelligible due to silence.
+Default: 20

+**ORCASOUND_MIN_NOISE_AMPLITUDE**: The minimum amplitude at which an stream stream might still be considered intelligible.
+Default: 15

 **MEZMO_LOG_SECONDS**: The number of seconds of Mezmo logs to check for activity.
 Default: 60

 ## Web page front end